Assembly line worker integration and balancing problem: Mathematical models

 \subsection{Model for ALWIBP-1}

-This formulation proposed for the ALWIBP-1 follows the idea used by \cite{petterson75assembly} when modeling the SALBP-1.
+The proposed formulation follows the idea used by \cite{petterson75assembly} when modeling the SALBP-1.
 Let $q$ be an artificial task and $D_q=\{i \in N| F_i = \varnothing \}$ be the set of tasks that have no followers.
 We define a new precedence graph in which $N' = N \cup \{q\}$ and all tasks in $D_q$ precede task $q$.
 The execution time of task $q$ is always 0, i.e., $t_q = t_{wq} = 0, \forall w\in W$.
 The ALWIBP-1 can thus be modelled as:

 subject to

 where: